-I’ve been to Venice several times now – with my family, on my own and most recently with Mr Romance – and each time I see something new.
+I’ve been to Venice several times now – with my family, on my own and together with Jim – and each time I see something new.
 Even travelling the same path you’ll notice different things, meet new people and take away a whole other side to Venice.

-Put away your map, take your vaporetto ticket and wear comfortable shoes.
+So put away your map, take your vaporetto ticket and put on comfortable shoes.
 Venice is a romantic city that needs more than a guided day trip to really experience it.
-Enjoy some of our postcards from Venice.

 Have you been to Venice?
 What was your fave spot?
 Tell us in the comments!